 It’s a good idea to change your PIN number every once in a while.
 Even if they get your card number, they won’t be able to access your bank account this way.

 Some banks will send you a text message for every withdrawal transaction from your bank account.
 Sign up for such a service, if possible.
 If anybody withdraws money from your account, you will be able to notify the bank immediately.

 Always go over your bank statements and check if there are transactions that you don’t recognize.
 Most often small amounts withdrawn from your account go unnoticed unless you pay attention and keep a lookout for any suspicious activity on your account.

 Be Wary of ATMs in Secluded or Crowded Areas

 ATMs that are located in dimly lit or isolated places are liable to be targeted by thieves.
-They also tend to target tourists, so avoid using ATMs while you’re travelling – get the cash beforehand.
-If you need to any ATM attached to your bank can certainly be a good bet.
+They also tend to target tourists, so avoid using ATMs while you’re traveling – get the cash beforehand.
+If you need any ATM attached to your bank can certainly be a good bet.

 In conclusion, if you take the basic precautions, your hard-earned money will remain safe in your bank account.
 If, for any reason, you think your ATM card has been compromised, contact your bank immediately and get your ATM card barred.

 What precautions do you take to safeguard yourself from such phishing attacks?
 Share with us in the comments below.